vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 nam Dandakan prati).
 Dandakaranya or Dandakavana-V. 85

 41, 147, 32, Var.
 71. 10 (where Gautama performed tapas).
 B 88.
 18, 10.96 (Gautami is in Dandaka).
 123. 117-120 (Gautami was five yojanas from the beginning of D.).
 129.55 (quintessence of the world), 161.73 (D. is the seed of dharma and of mukti).
 Sal.
 39. 9-10 (Janas thana is in D.), Rām.
 II.
 18. 33 and 37, III.
 1.1.
 Vām.
 84. 12 (refers to Dandakāranya brāhmanas) and :43.
 PV.
 34. 58-59 (origin of name ).
 Vide my paper on the 'Ancient Geo graphy of Maharastra' in JBBRAS for 1917 at pp. 14-15 and the note and Pargiter in JRAS for 1894 on 'the Geography of Rāma's exile' p.
 242. Dandakāranya probably com prised all forests from Bundelkhand or Bhopal in Central India right down to Godavari or to Krsna.
 Br.
 S. XI.
-56 says that a malignant comet in Hasta naksatra kills the
+56 says that a malignant comet in Hasta nakṣatra kills the

 chief of Dandakāranya.
 Dandakhata (under VS) L. q. by T. K,